aws-samples/data-perimeter-policy-examples/service_specific_guidance/kms-specific-guidance.md

 CreateGrant allows you to create a grant for another account.

-See ["Sid":"PreventExternalResourceShare"](https://github.com/aws-samples/data-perimeter-policy-examples/tree/main/service_control_policies#sidpreventexternalresourceshare) for a list of resources that can be granted cross-account access.
+See ["Sid":"PreventExternalResourceShareKMS"](https://github.com/aws-samples/data-perimeter-policy-examples/tree/main/service_control_policies#sidpreventexternalresourceshare-sidpreventexternalresourcesharekms) for a list of resources that can be granted cross-account access.

-If you want to restrict access so that only trusted identities can take actions against your resources, consider implementing these additional controls:
+If you want to restrict access so that only trusted identities can view information about your resources, consider implementing these additional controls:

 * **Preventative control example 1:** Consider implementing `aws:PrincipalOrgID` in an RCP to restrict service API calls so that your resources can only be accessed by trusted identities.
 See [identity_perimeter_rcp.json](https://github.com/aws-samples/data-perimeter-policy-examples/blob/main/resource_control_policies/identity_perimeter_rcp.json) for an example policy.
 * **Preventative control example 2:** Consider restricting [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) permissions to administrators and AWS services only using an SCP.
 See [data_perimeter_governance_scp.json](https://github.com/aws-samples/data-perimeter-policy-examples/blob/main/service_control_policies/data_perimeter_governance_scp.json) for an example policy.